harshitrajsinha/learn-js/Notes.md

-What are the falsy values in JS: false
+# Falsy values in JS:
+false
 0
 -0